r-pogo/vade_mecum/Testing/ISTQB/Podstawy_testowania.md

 ![img_1.png](img/img_1.png)

 `QC`: `product-oriented`, corrective approach that focuses on those activities supporting the achievement of appropriate levels of quality.
+QC results are used to fix defects.

 `QA`: `process-oriented`, preventive approach that focuses on the implementation and improvement of processes.
 It works on the basis that if a good process is followed correctly, then it will generate a good product.

-Test results are used by QA and QC.
-In QC they are used to fix defects, while in QA they provide feedback on how well the development and test processes are performing.
+QA results provide feedback on how well the development and test processes are performing.

 ### Errors, Defects, Failures, Root Causes
 - `Pomyłka/Error (błąd)`: działanie człowieka powodujące powstanie nieprawidłowego rezultatu (programista zle NAPISAŁ funkcje, w której pomylił znak + z *)